InioX/dotfiles/README.md

      Showcase
 </h2>

-Every branch has its own showcase located at the top of the README.
+Every branch has its own showcase located at the top of their README.

 #### Changing branches